 The rich and diverse collections of the Beinecke Rare Book and Manuscript Library, and indeed the building that holds them, bring to fruition the thought and effort of generations of loyal alumni, scholars, and friends of the University.
 The Beinecke’s future will likewise be animated by the generosity of individuals who share our commitment to preserving and providing access to an inspiring record of human experience and cultural achievement.

 Donations of collections or single items that directly support or complement the Beinecke Library’s collections should be brought to the attention of the appropriate curator.
-If you are uncertain which curator is most appropriate, contact Lucy Mulroney, Associate Director for Collections, Research and Education.
+If you are uncertain which curator is most appropriate, contact Cheryl Beredo, Director of Collections.

 To discuss financial support for the Beinecke Library or to learn more about the Library’s current areas of need, please contact Basie Bales Gitlin, Director of Development for Yale University Library.